Close Cookie Popup

 What is Hey Feelings?

 Hey Feelings is an engaging, play-based system for teaching social-emotional learning (SEL) to children aged 4–8.
-It was created to help children build the essential emotional skills they need before adolescence – empathy, self-awareness, and resilience – in a way that feels natural, joyful, and easy to use in any class.
+It was created to help children build the essential emotional skills they need before adolescence – empathy, self-awareness, and resilience – in a way that feels natural, joyful, and easy to use.

 How does it work?

-🎲 Hybrid Board Games – interactive board games you can launch instantly in class on any screen (TV, Smartboard, or Projector).
+🎲 Hybrid Board Games – interactive board games you can launch instantly on any screen (TV, Smartboard, or Projector), and play them in-person or remotely.
+The therapist will soon be able to customize cards and questions for individual or group needs (feature coming soon).

 Why is it important?